Tasks

 Model-free 6D detection of unseen objects (ModelFree-6DDet-Unseen)

-Used in the 2024 challenge.
+Used in the 2024 and 2025 challenges.
 Can be evaluated on BOP-H3 datasets.

 Training input: As in ModelBased-6DLoc-Unseen.

 Object-onboarding input: The method is provided reference video(s) of test objects that were not seen during training.
 3D models of test objects are not available.
-The method can use only one of the two following types of reference videos:
+A new object needs to be onboarded in max 5 min on 1 GPU from one of the two following types of reference videos:

 • Static onboarding: The object is static (standing on a desk) and the camera is moving around the object and capturing all possible object views.
 Two videos are available, one with the object standing upright and one with the object standing upside-down.
-Object masks and 6D object poses are available for all video frames, which may be useful for 3D object reconstruction such as NeRF or Gaussian Splatting.
+This type of onboarding videos is useful for 3D object reconstruction by methods such as Gaussian Splatting.
+Ground-truth object poses are available for all video frames (as they could be relatively easily obtained with tools like COLMAP anyway).

 Test output: As in ModelBased-6DLoc-Seen.